AdamKulczycki/Idearer-Angular-Frontend/README.md

-# ProjektWakacyjny
+# Idearer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+Aplications which allow You to share ideas from various domains with others.

 ## Development server